Birdbrain (band): History

 By February 1997, Let's Be Nice was finished.
-With a disappointing performance from manager Barbone, and Ammo having problems with illness, and no record distribution in place Benway refused to tour.
-This disagreement over Benway's management decision created conflict.
+On top of a disappointing performance from manager Barbone and no record distribution in place, Ammo having problems with illness -- Benway refused to tour, all resulting in substantial conflict.
 Barbone began working secretly to secure trademarks for Ammo and to develop a paper trail to create the appearance that Benway had resigned.
 This business maneuvering ran to artistic matters when Barbone recruited her former client for the tour, metal drummer Lance Cole, who can be seen "stick-synching" to Benway's tracks in the video for "Youth of America".
 The band toured a year later.
 Cole never recorded with the band, and never truly gelled with Ammo and McCarthy.

-The ensuing tour was cut short by low morale over Benway's banishment and Ammo's continuing problems with medical issues, as well as alcohol and drug addiction.
+The ensuing tour was cut short by low morale over Benway's banishment and Ammo's continuing problems with medical issues, as well as alcohol and drug addiction throughout.
 Barbone resigned, and TVT dropped the band.
 Finally things had hit rock bottom and they disbanded in 1997.

 The band had some success with Let's Be Nice, especially with the single "Youth of America", which was featured in the 1996 horror film Scream; TVT promoted the song as the single and lead track on the soundtrack album.
 The label had negotiated to have the band's logo included on all print advertising for the film, but Barbone countermanded this, feeling it was risky.
 One year later, the song was featured in the film Masterminds.

 Let's Be Nice was nominated for Best Indie Album in the 1997 Boston Music Awards.
 Barbone attended the ceremony representing another band that had also been nominated.
 Ammo had been naturally invited.
 Benway had harangued the organizers to get his ticket.
-Thus all three of them, Benway, Ammo and Barbone, sat in the audience while Paula Cole, who swept the awards that year, attributed her success to her drummers influence.
+Thus all three of them, Benway, Ammo, and Barbone, sat in the audience while Paula Cole, who swept the awards that year, attributed her success to her drummer's influence.

 Years later, TVT Records went on to be sold in its entirety to digital media outlet The Orchard.

-Ammo and McCarthy both still keep a low-profile activity in the Boston music scene today.
 Benway lives a successful personal life.